Fania/magic/readme.md

 ### Interface

+- [ ] don't save to localstorage while live adjusting things like fill
 - [ ] prevent overlap for more than 200? e.g. for order 5s (with loads)
 - [ ] try inline styles for animation?
 - [ ] add dropdown for shared lengths per order